yashkemkar/devnotes/Notes/firebase.md

 1. Within the root directory of the application, we need to create a firebase.js file.

-2. Within the src folder, we need to create a folder named 'context', and then within this, we need to create a jsx file  named 'AuthContext.jsx'.
+2. Within the main (or src if we are using react) folder, we need to create a folder named 'context', and then within this, we need to create a jsx file  named 'AuthContext.jsx'.

 3. Create a new project in Firebase.